KC-Night/DS-4002-Project1/README.md

 - Locate and download the file `Yelp Restaurant Reviews.csv` from the DATA/ folder
 - The raw dataset should **not** be manually edited.

-### Step 3: Run Data Loading and Cleaning Scripts

-- Open the scripts in the `SCRIPTS/` folder.
-- Run the script responsible for loading and cleaning the data.
-- This script:
-  - Reads the CSV file from the `DATA/` folder
-  - Standardizes column names
-  - Prepares the text and rating variables for analysis

-### Step 4: Run Exploratory Data Analysis (EDA)
+### Step 3: Run exploratory data analysis (EDA)

-- Run the EDA script(s) in the `SCRIPTS/` folder.
-- These scripts generate summary statistics and plots showing:
+Open the file `OUTPUT/yelp_eda.Rmd` in RStudio and run it from top to bottom.
+This file contains all code used to perform exploratory data analysis, including:
-  - The distribution of Yelp star ratings
+- Distribution of Yelp star ratings
-  - The distribution of review lengths
+- Distribution of review lengths
-  - Frequently occurring words by star rating
+- Word frequency plots by star rating

-- All EDA figures are saved to the `OUTPUT/` folder.
+The rendered EDA outputs are saved as `yelp_eda.html` and `yelp_eda.pdf` in the `OUTPUT/` folder.

-### Step 5: Run Text Preprocessing and Feature Engineering
+### Step 4: Preprocess text and engineer features

-- Run the preprocessing script(s) that clean the review text, including:
-  - Lowercasing
+Open the file `SCRIPTS/yelp_sentiment_analysis.Rmd` in RStudio and run the preprocessing sections of the file.
+This script performs all text preprocessing and feature engineering steps, including:
-  - Removing punctuation and numbers
+- Cleaning and standardizing review text
-  - Removing stop words
+- Removing stop words and non-informative terms
 - Filtering out dessert-related food nouns
+- Tokenizing text and creating TF–IDF features
-- TF–IDF features are created, and review length is added as a numeric predictor.
+- Computing review length as an additional numeric feature

+All preprocessing steps are contained within this file and do not require running any additional scripts.

-### Step 6: Train Predictive Models
+### Step 5: Train predictive models

+Continue running `SCRIPTS/yelp_sentiment_analysis.Rmd` to train and evaluate predictive models.
+This file:
-- Run the modeling script(s) in the `SCRIPTS/` folder to split the data into training and test sets.
+- Splits the data into training and test sets
-- Train the following models:
-  - **Logistic regression**
-  - **Random forest**
-- Class imbalance is addressed using class weighting or balanced sampling.

-### Step 7: Evaluate Model Performance

-- Run the evaluation code to compute:
-  - Accuracy
-  - Precision
-  - Recall
-  - F1 score
-  - Confusion matrices
+- Trains a logistic regression model and a random forest model
+- Uses binary classification (1–3 stars as negative, 4–5 stars as positive)
-  - ROC AUC values
+- Evaluates model performance using accuracy, precision, recall, F1 score, confusion matrices, and ROC AUC

+Model results and figures generated during this step correspond to those reported in the project documentation and presentation.

-### Step 8: Review Final Results
+### Step 6: Review Final Results

 - Confirm that the reproduced results align with those reported in the project documentation and presentation.
 - Key findings include: